 We try to keep the church open for visitors Monday-Thursday from 11am-1pm, and Saturdays from 10.30am-12.30pm.
 Our Church Watch team will be pleased to welcome you.
-However, if you are making a special journey to visit the church we do recommend that you call the church office (01895 622971; email email@example.com ) in advance to check that the church will be open.
+However, if you are making a special journey to visit the church we do recommend that you call the church office (01895 622971; email email@example.com ) in advance to check that the church will be open as availability of our church watch volunteers can mean some variation to these opening hours.
 A history of St Giles’ Church, The Parish and Church of St Giles Ickenham published in 1999 when Revd Philip Robinson was Incumbent, is available, price £3.50, from the Church Watch team.

 Download a pdf of the The Parish and Church of St Giles Ickenham St Giles’ History